University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Where will the mandatory training be located and will I need to find accommodation?

-SENSE training will be in various locations however our main training blocks in the first year will take place at the University of Edinburgh and the University of Leeds.
+SENSE training will be in various locations however our main training blocks in the first year will take place at the the University of Leeds.
 Where students have to travel away from their base location to attend training we will arrange accommodation and pay for travel – this is true for all training provided by SENSE.
 You will also receive a generous research support grant, which you can use to aid your research and will likely spend on attending conferences, external training and workshops.
 You can use this to cover all costs, so activities you do to aid your research do not cost you personally.

 If a student is unable to travel to attend training for instance due to caring responsibilities it will be possible for them to attend the training online.